 There is no legal or regulatory cover.
 This goes to both receiver and sender!
 When something goes wrong with a shipment, and eventually something will go wrong, the logistics company will not cover anything to you once it is clear what was inside the package.
 If you are using the method of unannounced shipments, is it clear what will you do with you if a shipment doesn’t arrive because of the third party?

 So what to do?
 If you are a supplier you should cover yourself by selling your live insect with the Incoterm Ex Works.
 This means that you are selling them “free from the warehouse” so that products are available from a given location where the customer or a third party assigned by the customer can pick them up.
 At the moment of picking up the responsibility of the supplier ends and all possible issues are now in the hands of the customer.

-The best options is obviously using a logistics service provider that officially transports live insects.
-There are now a few options available also in EU.
+The best option is obviously using a logistics service provider that officially transports live insects.
+There are now a few options available also in the EU.
 If you are interested to get connected I am happy to help you out!

 e-mail me itaponen(at)gmail.com or call +358 40 762 9601